 Key focus: sustainability and relevance – You are investing in others’ growth

-We may be able to organise attachments (minimum 2 months) in 1 of the 4 following settings.
-We also welcome other ideas:
+We may be able to organise attachments (minimum 2 months) in the scenarios below.
+We also welcome other ideas.
+All projects need to go through a cascade of events:

 Regional hospital in Ugu district, serving 730.000 people and 3 (4) hospitals.
 Services: Casualty /Trauma, Dentistry, General Medical, General Surgical, High Care, Intensive Care, Maternity, Laboratories, Theatres, Orthopaedic, Physiotherapy, Psychiatric, Specialist Services, Radiology